shampuan/QFast-Image-Resizer/README.md

 Hint: Try write "qfast help" to terminal.

+Added "chown root:root to all files.
+It was an important issue.

+"Do" named button renamed to "Do it!".

 <img width="256" height="256" alt="QFast" src="https://github.com/user-attachments/assets/ac8c0b67-b3cf-448a-82d8-c3e1ff8f75ba" />

 This is a lightweight and fast image resizer written in Python.
 It has minimal dependencies and runs smoothly.